 An AI model based on deep learning and "trained" on thousands of mammograms can predict the risk of having breast cancer over the next 5 years, and it works better than any other model.

-The new model has "stored" the results of over 90.000 mammograms and can relate them to each other to identify tiny signals that the human eye does not see.
+The new model has "stored" the results of more than 90.000 mammograms and can relate them to each other to identify tiny signals that the human eye does not see.

 The result is the ability to detect 31% of people at high risk of developing cancer after a short period of time from the earliest moments.
 If this percentage may seem low, it is good to remember that the current models are still at 18%.